Ofir Haivry

 Ofir Haivry (אופיר העברי; born 1964) is an Israeli political philosopher and historian.
-He is currently Vice President at The Herzl Institute - Machon Herzl in Jerusalem.
+He is currently Vice President at The Herzl Institute - Machon Herzl in Jerusalem, Head of the Center for Study of The Dispersed of Israel at Yad Ben Zvi, Member of the Board at Edmund Burke Fundation (Washington) and Chairman of the Working Group for Conservatism in Europe (WoCE).
 He was one of the founders of The Shalem Center, one of the founders of Shalem College, and founding editor-in-chief of the journal Azure: Ideas for the Jewish Nation.

 Early life and education

 Haivry holds a BA and MA in history from Tel Aviv University, and a PhD in intellectual history from University College London.
 In 2007 he was awarded the Annual Fellowship co-sponsored by the Folger Institute and the American Society of Eighteenth Century Studies (ASECS).

 Haivry served as Foreign News editor, Haolam Hazeh newsweekly, Israel, in 1990-1993.

 Career

 Haivry was one of the founders of the Shalem Center in Jerusalem in 1994, and of Shalem College in 2009.

 He was the founding editor-in-chief of the journal Azure: Ideas for the Jewish Nation.